 — Individuals can use the questions devotionally to connect their Group worship experience with their weekday life.

-- Some groups meet year-round.
+— Some Groups meet year-round.

 People sometimes try different groups before they find one with the “right fit”.
-If someone wants a switch within the first 2 weeks of a Group starting and there is another Group that they are interested in, we can easily make that change.
+If someone wants a switch within the first 2 weeks of a Group season starting and there is another Group that they are interested in, we can easily make that change.

 Coaching is a culture of honoring free will and trusting that the Holy Spirit wants a relationship with each individual.
 In the Coaching Culture class, leaders learn to help people move forward by asking them empowering questions rather than feeling they should tell others what they should do with their lives.